THIS COURSE HAS BEEN PUSHED BACK TO 13 JUNE-18 JULY.

 Science for All: Introduction to Science Writing is a six week course offered by the Society for Technical Communication (STC).
-This class is offered as an online, asynchronous class, and have the following learning objectives:
+This class is offered as an online, asynchronous class, and has the following learning objectives:

 - Examine the importance of science writing and communication.

 - Identify and validate resources in relevant fields of scientific study.

 - Explore the techniques of communication and literary devices used within the world of science writing.

 - Read the best examples of writing in the sciences, some of them created by scientists, others by highly talented science writers.

 Each week we will use the online platform to talk about what we have read, what we have written, and what we have observed about science writing.

 Most importantly, we will use this time to develop specific skills that will translate into multiple professional situations.
 By the time that this class is over, students will be able to critique the validity of resources, and have the skills and confidence needed to write and edit scientific content for a variety of mediums.

 The focus of this class will be writing material that popularizes or presents scientific information to general audiences.
 This is important for those who are exploring science writing as a career or for those of you who are exploring content marketing, public relations or writing for general audiences.
-The writing strengths that are demanded in this area – maintaining reader interest and providing understanding of very complex subject matter – will carry over into all of our writing efforts and in the professional setting beyond this class.
+The writing strengths that are demanded in this area – maintaining reader interest and providing understanding of very complex subject matter – will carry over to all of our writing efforts and in professional setting beyond this class.

 This introductory week will discuss the importance of scientific writing and why technical communicators need to learn it.